 The seven UK Research Councils receive funding from the Government's Science Budget.
-The Science Budget is administered through the Department for Business, Innovation and Skills (BIS).
+The Science Budget is administered through the Department for Business, Energy and Industrial Strategy (BEIS).

 Some Research Councils also receive income from other Government Departments, commercialisation of research and other research funders.